atsushieno/aap-juce/README.md

 ## App Build Instruction

+### CI builds

 aap-juce itself is a set of JUCE modules that itself does not "build".
-But still, there is a GitHub Actions workflow setup, which is kind of normative build instructions (in that it is offered by ourselves).
+But still, there are [reusable GitHub Actions workflows](https://docs.github.com/en/actions/using-workflows/reusing-workflows) under `.github` directory: one for CMake based projects and another for Projucer based projects.
+They are kind of normative build instructions (in that it is offered by ourselves).

-This repository contains some GitHub Actions workflow description files under `.github` directory.
-One is for Projucer-based projects, and the other is for CMake.
-They are being [reused](https://docs.github.com/en/actions/using-workflows/reusing-workflows) in `aap-juce-*` repositories (as they have been almost identical across projects).

-It is almost one `make` call if all conditions are met.
+The actual build is one `make` call if all conditions are met.
+In other words, every project that uses the workflow is adjusted to build with that.

 As long as other project follows the same structure, you can reuse it too.
 It is safe to use the versioned workflow by commit rev. as we will be making breaking changes.

+### Building locally

 As a prerequisite, you need Android SDK.
 If you install it via Android Studio it is usually placed under `~/Android/Sdk` on Linux, and `~/Library/Android/sdk` on MacOS.
 You also need Android NDK, most likely at least r23 (our latest development version uses newer ones).